johnpfield/psi-jee/README.md

 In general, the following steps are to be followed:

 1. Install and run Geronimo as per [these instructions.](http://geronimo.apache.org/GMOxDOC30/quick-start-apache-geronimo-for-the-impatient.html)
 2. Build and install the Pivotal Security Interceptor.
-If this works, you are in business:

-    $ git clone git://github.com/johnpfield/psi-jee.git
-    $ cd psi-jee
-    $ mvn clean install

-This will create the JAR file in the psi-jee target directory, which you can then deploy using the Geronimo management console.
+3. Using the Geronimo management console, install the PSI jar file into the Geronimo repository.

-3. Finally, amend your application EAR file to enable the Interceptor on the desired EJB methods, and redeploy.
+4. Finally, amend your application EAR file to enable the Interceptor on the desired EJB method(s), and redeploy.

-### Detailed Instructions for Build and Deploy
+## Detailed Instructions for Build and Deploy

 The build procedure for the PSI is quite simple.
 If this works you are in business: